 2. "I Will Always Love You"

 Widely considered one of the best love songs ever written, "I Will Always Love You" captures the pain of loving someone you can't be with.
 Written as a goodbye to her mentor and frequent singing partner Porter Wagoner, the song has taken on a life of its own.
 Dolly Parton scored a No. 1 hit with the song twice and entered the top 20 with the track yet again in 1995 as a duet with Vince Gill.
 The song was also on the soundtrack for one of Parton's films, The Best Little Whorehouse in Texas.
-In 1992, Whitney Houston famously recorded the song (anyone remember The Bodyguard?), taking it to the top of the pop charts for 14 weeks.
+In 1992, Whitney Houston famously recorded the song for The Bodyguard soundtrack, taking it to the top of the pop charts for 14 weeks.

 Perhaps no Dolly Parton song has inspired as much fervor as "Jolene."
-You are truly cheating yourself if you don't go listen to this song immediately.
+You're yourself if you don't go listen to this song immediately.
 The tune about a woman-to-woman conversation captures the pain of jealousy as the narrator begs the gorgeous Jolene not to take her man.
 Parton says the song has been covered more than any other she's written.
 And with good reason.
 There isn't a soul alive who hasn't felt what Dolly sings of in the song.
 "Jolene" is Parton's best work.